Remembering Maarten van Emden

 [Maarten van Emden, personal communication, September 3, 2010]

-Maarten apparently left three technical reports with Jim, who passed them along to me.[13]
+Maarten left three technical reports with Jim, who passed them along to me.[13]
 [14] [15] I looked at them, and then put them aside for the next 35 years.
 In the fall of 2010 I had retired and was spending more time on software history projects.
 I’d been following Maarten’s blog; a recent pair of articles about the Fifth Generation Computer System project and the languages Prolog and Lisp[16] [17] prompted me to contact him about a project I was contemplating: an historical archive of implementations of Prolog.[18]
 That began a friendship carried out mostly through some 2000 emails and almost 400 weekly video calls, plus one in-person visit when Maarten visited the Bay Area in early 2011.
 I will always remember his charming manners, gentle humor, wide-ranging interests, and intriguing stories.

 Acknowledgements